Annual Salary

 You could start out as a trainee or assistant to a make-up team, or find casual work doing make-up and hair for extras in crowd scenes.

-You could also get experience in salon, wedding and events make-up, or through working in cosmetics sales, and build a professional portfolio to demonstrate your skills.
+You could get experience in salon, wedding and events make-up.
+You might also work in cosmetics sales, and build a professional portfolio to demonstrate your skills.

-You could volunteer behind the scenes in theatres or amateur dramatic societies.
+You could volunteer behind the scenes in theatres or amateur dramatic societies to get some experience.

-You can do specialist make-up and beauty courses through private beauty schools.
+You can do specialist make-up and beauty courses through commercial beauty schools.

-It's a good idea to get practical experience to put together a portfolio of work to show employers.
+It's a good idea to get practical experience and put together a portfolio of work to show employers what you can do.

-You can find out more about careers in make-up on stage and screen from ScreenSkills.
+You can find out more about careers in stage and screen make-up from ScreenSkills and Get Into Theatre.

-Many make-up artists work freelance and develop their career by building a network of contacts and getting recommendations from their clients.
+Many make-up artists work freelance and develop their career by building a network of contacts and receiving recommendations from clients.

-With experience, you could progress to chief make-up artist or make-up designer.
-You could also develop specialist skills, for example applying body art or making facial or body moulds for creating and fitting prosthetics.
+With experience, you could become chief make-up artist or make-up designer.
+You could also develop specialist skills, for example applying body art, or making facial or body moulds for creating and fitting prosthetics.

-You could move into areas like fashion and photography, print and digital media or special effects.
+You could move into areas like:fashion and photography; print and digital media; special effects

-You might also specialise in medical aesthetics, using make-up techniques to hide scars and skin conditions to improve a client's psychological wellbeing and confidence.
+You might also work in medical aesthetics, using make-up techniques to cover scars and skin conditions to help improve a client's psychological wellbeing and confidence.

 You'll need: